fbjorn/pot-websites/mvp.md

 ### Register for user account (a regular user account on PoT)

+- So the frontend has to have register and login/logout buttons.
+- user management by platform service (Gluu?)

 ### Register first app in the sandbox (become a developer for that)

 ### Build their first Digital twin (in three min)